Asuncion, Davao del Norte

-Asuncion, officially the Municipality of Asuncion (Lungsod sa Asuncion; Bayan ng Asuncion), is a 1st class municipality in the province of Davao del Norte, Philippines.
+Asuncion, officially the Municipality of Asuncion (Lungsod sa Asuncion; Bayan ng Asuncion), is a municipality in the province of Davao del Norte, Philippines.
 According to the 2020 census, it has a population of 61,893 people.

 History

 The municipality of New Leyte was established on August 1, 1948 by combining the municipal districts of Saug and Camansa, pursuant to Executive Order No. 156 as signed by President Elpidio Quirino.
 The same year in September 13, New Leyte was renamed to Saug pursuant to Executive Order No. 173 signed once again by President Quirino, after its largest settlement which used to be one of the two municipal districts before the merger.
 Finally, Saug was once more renamed as Asuncion, named after Our Lady of the Assumption, pursuant to Republic Act No. 1675 approved on June 20, 1957.

 In 1955, the barrio (barangay) of New Sabongan was transferred to the town of Compostela.

-In 2004, Barangays Igangon, Kipalili, Sabangan, Sawata, Santo Niño, and Mamangan was transferred to the create municipality of San Isidro, Davao del Norte.
+In 2004, Barangays Igangon, Kipalili, Sabangan, Sawata, Santo Niño, and Mamangan was transferred to create the municipality of San Isidro, Davao del Norte.